 What is the current state of research on farm animal cognition and emotion?

 It’s in its infancy relative to work with dogs and wild animals, such as primates, some birds, elephants, and dolphins.
 These types of studies have rarely included farm animals up until now, but what we know already is intriguing and suggests that there’s a lot more to learn; for example, in some areas, chickens and pigs are able to do things previously observed only with primates.
 We present some of the most interesting work to date in The Someone Project pages of our website.

 What should we look forward to seeing in the The Someone Project section of the website in the future?

 We’ll be highlighting particularly interesting research, creating and posting scientific white paper reviews by species, and, eventually, we hope to be producing observational research of our own.
-When we do, there will be updates in our blogs.
 Stay tuned!